 Ads on Smartphone – History & Evolution

 But, later in 2007, Steve Jobs stunned the whole world when he introduced the first iPhone.
-Though the iPhone was not the first smartphone, it kind of helped shape the idea into products we see every day.
-At that time, ads on webpages didn’t look that good, neither they are very relevant because they were basically desktop browser ads, not optimized for mobile pages.
-However, that quite changed as App Store came a year later which let users install apps on their phones directly instead of using the clunky browser to get things done.
+Though the iPhone was not the first smartphone, it helped shape the idea into products we see every day.
+At that time, ads on webpages didn’t look that good, neither they are very relevant because they were desktop browser ads, not optimized for mobile pages.
+However, that entirely changed as App Store came a year later , which let users install apps on their phones directly instead of using the clunky browser to get things done.

 The best part here is app developers could offer their apps for free and earn revenue through in-app ads.
-This was the beginning for what we keep hearing the phrase ‘Freemium’, where you can get an app for free, but to remove ads or get some extra features, you will have to pay.
+It was the beginning of what we keep hearing the phrase ‘Freemium,’ where you can get an app for free, but to remove ads or get some extra features, you will have to pay.

 Evolution of the Android Ecosystem

-Meanwhile, the Android ecosystem was also growing fast, mostly in developing nations, where the mass would opt for an Android phone rather than spending a lot on the iPhone.
-The Android operating system has also started incorporated many ideas from Apple like offering apps through Play Store, supporting developers while being open source.
+The Android ecosystem was also growing fast, mostly in developing nations, where the mass would opt for an Android phone rather than spending a lot on the iPhone.
+The Android operating system has also started incorporated many ideas from Apple, like offering apps through Play Store, supporting developers while being open source.

 Recommended: Ad Blocking – How to Block Annoying Ads on Android?

 There’s no doubt that Android is truly a Google Product even though it’s offered under open source.
-Downloading apps or accessing certain features on your Android phone requires to connect your Google account but China is an exception.
+Downloading apps or accessing certain features on your Android phone requires to connect your Google account, but China is an exception.
 In layman terms, this makes Google could directly find out the likes and dislikes of users.
-Preferences were very clear, so serving relevant ads was possible.
+Preferences were distinct, so serving relevant ads was possible.
 As Navigation and GPS got more importance, location-based ads have started.
-Well, that’s what Google does that’s making you see more and more ads on your mobile as well as desktop.
+Well, that’s what Google does; that’s making you see more and more ads on your mobile as well as desktop.
 To be precise, let me also give an idea of what are the types of mobile ads.